jjaffeux/Motionscan/README.md

 ## Motionscan::Result

-Result is a simple wrapper arround MSResult, every methods that should return a result, will give an instance of Motionscan::Result.
+Result is a simple wrapper arround MSResult, every methods that should return a result will give an instance of Motionscan::Result.

 -imageId